 7. Ignoring Pain or Discomfort

 Staying active in your 40s, 50s, and beyond is one of the best gifts you can give your body.
-There’s a lot I do differently at 59 vs. 39, and how you move matters just as much as how often you move.
+I do things differently now at 59 than I did at 39—and that’s okay.
+The way you move matters just as much as how often you move.